Advocating for Positive Changes in Education Policy

 Open Enrollment

-House Bill 253, filed in 2023 would establish open enrollment in Missouri, allowing students to attend a public school outside their home district, if space is available.
-Importantly, the legislation included transportation funding, to ensure that open enrollment is accessible to students regardless of parents' means to transport their children.
-QSC testified in support of Open Enrollment, while working with House and Senate leaders to ensure that charter schools would also be eligible to accept non-resident students.
-Here’s a highlight from our testimony:
+Several bills have been filed in recent years that would allow students to attend a public school outside their home district, if space is available.
+Importantly, the legislation has included transportation funding, to ensure that open enrollment is accessible to students regardless of parents' means to transport their children.
+QSC has testified in support of Open Enrollment.

-Among our core values is a belief in the value of public school-choice.
 We understand that the traditional neighborhood public school will be a great option for many families and students.
 However, it won’t always be the best option for all students.
-Therefore, an optimal public education ecosystem should have several high-quality school options for parents to choose from…
+Therefore, an optimal public education ecosystem should have several high-quality school options for parents to choose from.

-DESE is requesting a budget increase of $120 million for the 2024-25 school year and an additional $300 million for the 2025-26 school year.
-Quality Schools Coalition supports more funding for our classrooms.
-According to the U.S. Census Bureau, the total per pupil expenditures for a public school student in Missouri is $11,865, which ranks 37th nationally.
-The U.S. average is $14,347.
+DESE requested and received an increase of $120 million for the 2024-25 school year.
+DESE is requesting an additional $300 million for the 2025-26 school year.
+QSC supports more funding for our classrooms.
+According to 2022 U.S. Census Bureau data, the average per pupil expenditure in Missouri is $12,600, which ranks 37th nationally.
+The U.S. average is $15,600.

 Charter School Expansion

 Charter schools in Missouri currently serve students who live within the Kansas City, St. Louis, and Normandy public school districts.
 Restrictions within state law limit opportunities for charter schools to serve a broader group of students and families.
-Quality Schools Coalition supports legislation that would expand charter school eligibility to charter counties and municipalities with 30,000+ population.
+QSC supports legislation that would expand charter school eligibility to more communities throughout Missouri.

 The Center for Research on Education Outcomes (CREDO) at Stanford University recently published As a Matter of Fact: The National Charter School Study III 2023 which found that charter school students in Missouri received the equivalent of 56 additional days of learning in math and 39 additional days of learning in reading compared to their traditional public school peers.
 In this study, Missouri’s charter school sector ranked among the top five states nationally.